mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _expectedEvent_topologyDescriptionChangedEvent:

 - ``topologyDescriptionChangedEvent``: Optional object.
-Assertions for one or more `TopologyDescriptionChangedEvent <../server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst#events>`__ fields.

-  The structure of this object is as follows:

-  - ``previousDescription``: Optional object.
-A value corresponding to the topology description as it was before the change that triggered this event.

-  - ``newDescription``: Optional object.
-A value corresponding to the topology description as it was after the change that triggered this event.
+If present, this object MUST be an empty document as all fields in this event are non-deterministic.

 hasServiceId
 `````````````